Mitso98/notes/java/spring-boot.md

    - `@Around`: Runs before and after the method execution.
 3. **Join Point**: A point during the execution of a program, such as the execution of a method or the handling of an exception.
 4. **Pointcut**: A predicate that matches join points.
 Advice is associated with a pointcut expression and runs at any join point matched by the pointcut.
-5. **Weaving**: The process of linking aspects with other application types or objects to create an advised object.
-This can be done at compile time, load time, or runtime.
+5. **Weaving:** The process of linking aspects with other application code at specified join points.
+Weaving can occur at different times:
+   - **Compile-time Weaving:** Aspects are woven into the code at compile time.
+   - **Load-time Weaving:** Aspects are woven during class loading, after the code is compiled but before it is executed.
+   - **Runtime Weaving:** Aspects are applied during program execution.
+6. **Target Object:** The object whose method or behavior is being advised or intercepted by an aspect.

 Example of AOP in Spring: